 - Class work that provides career and professional developmental programming throughout the training experience

-- A variety of specialized seminar series, translational research working groups, and Neurology Grand Rounds
+- A variety of specialized seminar series, translational research working groups, fellows bootcamp and Neurology Grand Rounds

 - Participation in weekly neurology consult rounds, which collectively provide unique training opportunities not available at other academic centers.